Transitioning from the Essex Local Delivery Pilot to Place Partners

 The video is a development of the previous recording, which launched in May 2022, highlighting the journey that Essex has been on to help create positive lasting change in communities.
 It includes insightful and powerful interviews from key system leaders representing health, adult social care, community and voluntary services, local government, and Sport England, to highlight how physical activity is being successfully embedded across systems.

-The LDP has proven that physical activity is driving system change, to increase the amount of place-based working in Essex's priority neighbourhoods, and system leaders in the county are now using physical activity as an important tool to empower communities and deliver wider social and economic outcomes.
+The ELDP has proven that physical activity is driving system change, to increase the amount of place-based working in Essex's priority neighbourhoods, and system leaders in the county are now using physical activity as an important tool to empower communities and deliver wider social and economic outcomes.

 Essex LDP Ways of Working